Tolfix/cpg-plugin-template/README.md

 This might be useful if your plugin has a third party payment gateway that isn't added to `CPG` officialy yet.

 # ⚙ | Setup
-First of come up with a uniqe `payment_metod` name.
+First of come up with a uniqe `payment_method` name.
 This name will be used when proceeding on `orders/place`.

 ## Setup | Plugin
 Now you need to create some methods to make this work, and import correct files to ensure it goes through without issues.